Hard and Easy Instances of L-Tromino Tilings: I-Trominoes vs L-Trominoes

 \begin{lemma} Let $G$ be any connected graph of size $n$ with $n$ a multiple of 3.
 If $G$ contains a cycle of size at least 4, then $G$ is detachable. \end{lemma} \begin{proof} Suppose that $G$ has at least one cycle.
 The following procedure finds a cut that detaches $G$. \begin{enumerate} \item $C\gets \{\}$. \item Repeat until exactly one cycle remains in $G$. \begin{enumerate} \item Pick any cycle $X$ in $G$. \item Pick any edge $e$ in $X$. \item Delete $e$ from $G$. \item Add $e$ to $C$. \end{enumerate} \item From the last cycle in $G$ select two edges $e_1$ and $e_2$ such that $G$ is partitioned in two connected components $G_1$ and $G_2$ each of size a multiple of 3. \item Add $e_1$ and $e_2$ to $C$. \item Add edges from $C$ to $G_1$ and $G_2$ in such a way that $G_1$ and $G_2$ become induced subgraphs of $G$.
 All edges that remain in $C$ define a cut that detaches $G$ in $G_1$ and $G_2$. \end{enumerate}

 The procedure presented above clearly terminates because at each iteration the number of cycles is decreased in one.
 At the end of Step \ref{st:repeat}, $G$ contains exactly one cycle.
 We need to show that in Step \ref{st:cut}, there is a cut that partitions $G$ in two connected components each of size a multiple of 3.

-Suppose for the sake of contradiction that at Step \ref{st:cut} any cut of $G$ yields two trees one of size $n_1$ and another of size $n_2$, where $n_1$ or $n_2$ is not a multiple of 3.
-Since $n=n_1+n_2$ and 3 divides $n$, it must be that both $n_1$ and $n_2$ are multiples of 3.
-Therefore, at the end of Step \ref{st:cut}, we can always select edges $e_1$ and $e_2$ that partitions $G$ in two trees each of size a multiple of 3.
+Indeed, at the end of Step \ref{st:cut} and by letting $k=3$ in Lemma \ref{lem:cut}, there exist two edges $e_1$ and $e_2$ that partitions $G$ in two trees each of size a multiple of 3.

 Finally, in Step \ref{st:x}, since $G_1$ and $G_2$ are induced subgraphs of $G$ and there are no edges between $G_1$ and $G_2$, the set $C$ defines a cut of $G$. \end{proof}